ssides/phpEuchre/README.md

 # phpEuchre
 An online Euchre game for the Sides family.
-(Work in progress.)

 This is dev hosted on a Google Cloud LAMP stack VM.
 Google Cloud LAMP of Sept.
 2022 is assumed, and other versions are not expressly supported.